Home » Delta State University Policies » University Policies » Employment » Recruitment and Selection » Equal Employment Opportunity

 In working toward the implementation of this policy, the University will state its position as an equal opportunity employer in all solicitations and advertisements for employment vacancies placed by, or on behalf of, the University.
 The University will broadly publish and circulate its policy of equal employment opportunity by including a statement in all correspondence, media communication and printed matter for employment purposes.
 Further, the University will consider, through appropriate and designated procedures, complaints or grievances of any individual who has reason to believe that he or she has been affected by prohibited discrimination.

 As an institution of higher education and in the spirit of its policies of equal employment opportunity, the University declares its policy of equal educational opportunity.
-All applicants for admission will be considered without regard to an applicant’s race, color, religion, sex, national origin, disability related to program performance, disabled veteran status, or Vietnam era veteran status.
+All applicants for admission will be considered without regard to an applicant’s race, color, religion, sex, gender identity, sexual orientation, national origin, disability related to program performance, disabled veteran status, or Vietnam era veteran status.
 This policy is noted in all student handbooks.
 Complaints or grievances of any student who has reason to think he or she has been affected by discrimination will be considered through established procedures.

 Any inquiries or complaints concerning the application of the Americans with Disabilities Act (ADA), Title VII of the Civil Rights Act of 1964, Executive Order 11246, as amended; Title IX of the Education Amendments of 1972; the Rehabilitation Act of 1973; or other legislation and its implementing regulations as they relate to Delta State University should be directed to any of the following persons, as appropriate: the Director of Human Resources, Vice President for Student Affairs, or the Vice President for Finance.